-.2 Pole Spacings:
+.5 Luminaire Pole Spacings: (REVISED NOVEMBER 2019)

 - (a) Spacing and location of poles shall be governed by road width, road configuration, intersecting property lines, luminaire photometrics, mounting heights and required illumination levels.
-In addition maintaining clearances to overhead BC Hydro power lines in accordance with the Canadian Electrical Code, WorkSafeBC and the BC Electrical Safety Act shall also govern pole spacing. - (b) Generally, poles shall be arranged in a one sided or staggered spacing based on the road classifications listed in Table 2.
-In circumstances where overhead BC Hydro power lines are in conflict with streetlight poles, one sided spacings may be considered if the required illumination levels and uniformity ratios can be achieved.
-Alternate pole spacings shall meet the approval of the City Engineer. - (c) Where possible locate poles on property lines to avoid driveway conflicts. - (d) Streetlight poles shall be offset as shown on the "Typical Cross Section Standard Drawings" in Section 9 Streets, Traffic Signs and Markings.
+In addition maintaining clearances to overhead BC Hydro power lines in accordance with the Canadian Electrical Code, WorkSafeBC, BC Hydro Standards, and the BC Electrical Safety Act shall also govern pole spacing.
+(REVISED NOVEMBER 2019) - (b) Generally, poles shall be arranged in a one sided or staggered spacing based on the road classifications listed in Table 2.
+In circumstances where overhead BC Hydro power lines are in conflict with streetlight poles, one sided spacings may be considered if the required illumination level and uniformity ratios can be achieved.
+Alternate pole spacings shall meet the approval of the City Engineer. - (c) Where possible locate poles on property lines to avoid driveway conflicts. - (d) Streetlight poles shall be offset as shown on the "Typical Cross Section Standard Drawings" in Section 9 Streets, Traffic Signs and Markings. - (e) Where the posted travel speed for the roadway exceeds 60km/h, poles should be placed outside of the Clear Zone.
+If absolutely necessary, poles located within the Clear Zone shall be equipped with frangible or breakaway bases in accordance with the Ministry of Transportation and Infrastructure Electrical and Traffic Engineering Manual.
+The Clear Zone shall be specified by the TAC Geometric Design Guide for Canadian Roads, current edition, unless approved by the City Engineer.
+(REVISED NOVEMBER 2019)

 TABLE 2

 Road Classification Pole Arrangement

-Urban Arterial Staggered
+Urban Arterial Staggered or Opposite

-Major Collector / Minor Collector Staggered
+Major Collector/Minor Collector Staggered

-Industrial / Commercial Staggered
+Industrial/Commercial Staggered

 Neighbourhood Collector One Sided

 Urban Local One Sided

 Rural Local One Sided

 Lane One Sided

 Walkway One Sided

-- .3 Luminaire types, Pole types and Wattages: - (a) Luminaire types, pole types and wattages are as listed in Table 3. - (b) Where tying into an existing system or area luminaire types, wattages and mounting heights should match those previously installed. - (c) Luminaire wattages, distributions, voltage, Northing, Easting and elevation shall be noted on the Design Drawings.
-Refer to Section 1.0 Standard Drawing No. G-7. - (d) Post top and flat glass luminaires shall be listed on the City of Nanaimo Approved Product List.
+.6 Luminaire types, Pole types and Lumen Outputs: (REVISED NOVEMBER 2019)

+- (a) Luminaire types, pole types and lumen outputs are as listed in Table 3.
+(REVISED NOVEMBER 2019) - (b) Where tying into an existing system or area luminaire types, wattages and mounting heights should match those previously installed except that LED luminaires shall be used where existing HPS luminaires are present.
+(REVISED NOVEMBER 2019) - (c) Luminaire manufacturers, model numbers, wattages, distributions, voltage, Northing, Easting and elevation shall be noted on the Design Drawings.
+Refer to Section 1.0 Standard Drawing No. G-7.
+(REVISED NOVEMBER 2019) - (d) Luminaires shall be listed on the City of Nanaimo Approved Product List.